sezzle/sezzle-merchant-resources/Widgets/2-FAQs.md

 Yes, but you will need to add the Sezzle <a href="https://github.com/sezzle/static-widgets/blob/production/src/sezzle-checkout-button-html/sezzle-checkout-button.html" target="_blank">static checkout button</a>.
 When the regular checkout button is clicked, the user is taken to the third-party checkout, with which Sezzle does not offer a direct integration.
 However, when the Sezzle static checkout button is clicked, the user is redirected to the Shopify native checkout.

 ## My site pages load asynchronously - can I still use Sezzle?
 Yes, the widget script is designed to listen for mutations to the price element and update accordingly.
 However, if it is unable to observe the changes to the price element, the <a href="https://github.com/sezzle/static-widgets" target="_blank">static widget</a> can be used.
-We also have a React widget version available upon request, or custom event listeners can be set up within the config for the widget script.
+We also have a React widget version available through <a href="https://www.npmjs.com/package/sezzle-react-widget" target="_blank">NPM</a>, or custom event listeners can be set up within the config for the widget script.

 ## Is the widget compatible with all browsers?
 Yes, the widget is designed on Chrome but should be compatible with all browsers, such as IE11 or Firefox.
-If you are on a non-Chrome browser and experience an issue, please contact Sezzle Support.
+If you are on a non-Chrome browser and experience an issue, please reach out to Sezzle Support.

 ## Will the widget affect my site’s load performance?
 No, the widget does not affect the rest of your website’s load performance, as it is designed to load last.
 However, for this reason, there may be a slight delay before the widget appears.
 If there are any doubts your site's performance, you may view a full report on <a href="https://gtmetrix.com/" target="_blank">GTMetrix.com</a>.